DisnakeDev/disnake/docs/api.rst

         A guild scheduled event was deleted.

-        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`GuildScheduledEvent` or :class:`Object` with the ID of the event which was deleted.
+        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Object` with the ID of the event which was deleted.

         Possible attributes for :class:`AuditLogDiff`: